 - Make sure that your password is difficult for others to guess, but easy for you to remember.
 Check out our Password protection tips article for techniques on generating passwords.

 Keep it to yourself

 - Never disclose your password or Account Security Question (ASQ) to anyone.

-- Don’t send your password or ASQ in an email, Instant Message or chat room.
+- Don’t send your password or ASQ in an email or chat room.